 I forgive you.

 Sin disorients and distorts our thinking.
 Sin does not let God be God but entices us to assume the role of god-ness.
 Mable was playing god.
 She was holding Biff’s sin over his head while making a mockery of the cross.
 The Father’s punishment of His Son on the cross was not enough for Mable.

 While she genuinely believed the gospel, she could not fully embrace its cleansing and freeing power.
 Grace seemed too easy.
-What Mable did not understand fully is that grace has never been easy.
+What Mable did not understand fully is that grace has never been effortless.
 For her to have the grace to forgive, it cost Jesus Christ His life.

 Mable was unwilling to accept the death of Christ as a sufficient payment to cover Biff’s sins.
 She was treating her husband in a way that God did not treat her when she asked for forgiveness for the crimes she committed against Him.
 Biff is now free as he is walking out his repentance, but Mable is in prison.

 Forgiving Biff is not saying that what he did to her does not matter.
 It also does not let him off the hook because Biff needs help.
 Sin had him for many years (Galatians 6:1-3), and temptation continues to lure him into sin.
 If Mable wants to keep from being hurt again, she will have to work at doing it God’s way; she will have to forgive him.
 Forgiving Biff will release both of them from what has been hindering them while positioning them to begin the process of actual restoration.